Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Results and discussions

-In Fig. \ref{Fig:SpectrPR6LiA2} we display spectrum of the Pauli resonances of positive parity states with the total orbital momentum $L=0$.
-These resonance states emerge in nuclei $^{7}$Li, $^{8}$Be, $^{9}$Be and $^{10}$B with clusterization $^{6}$Li+$A_{2}$, where $A_{2}$\ stands for neutron, deuteron, triton and alpha particle.
+In Fig. \ref{Fig:SpectrPR6LiA2}, we display the spectrum of Pauli resonances of positive parity states with the total orbital momentum $L=0$.
+These resonance states emerge in nuclei $^{7}$Li, $^{8}$Be, $^{9}$Be and $^{10}$B with clusterization $^{6}$Li+$A_{2}$, where $A_{2}$\ stands for a neutron, deuteron, triton and alpha particle.
 This Figure shows that the energies of the first Pauli resonance states are quite close for all nuclei.
-It also shows that there are two Pauli resonance states in the channel $^{6}$Li$+d$ with the total spin $S$=1 and in the channel $^{6}$Li$+t$ with the total spins $S$=1/2 and $S$=3/2.
-One can see that the larger is the second cluster, the larger is the energy of the highest Pauli resonance state.
-Indeed, it growths from 19 MeV in $^{6}$Li$+n$ channel to 41 MeV in the channel $^{6}$Li$+\alpha$.
+It also shows that there are two Pauli resonance states in the channel $^{6}$Li$+d$ with the total spin $S$=1 and in the channel $^{6}$Li+$^3$H with the total spins $S$=1/2 and $S$=3/2.
+One can see that the larger the second cluster, the larger is the energy of the highest Pauli resonance state.
+Indeed, it grows from 19 MeV in $^{6}$Li$+n$ channel to 41 MeV in the channel $^{6}$Li+$^4$He.

-The Pauli resonance states of negative parity \ created in the channel $^{6} $Li+$A_{2}$ ($A_{2}$ =$d$, $t$, $\alpha$) with the total orbital momentum $L$=1 are show in Fig. \ref{Fig:SpectrPR6LiA2L1}.
-We did not find any resonance state in the channel $^{6}$Li+$n$.
+The Pauli resonance states of negative parity created in the channel $^{6} $Li+$A_{2}$ ($A_{2}$ =$d$, $^3$H, $^4$He) with the total orbital momentum $L$=1 are shown in Fig. \ref{Fig:SpectrPR6LiA2L1}.
+We found no resonance state in the channel $^{6}$Li+$n$.
 In this channel, the Pauli resonance states do not appear neither in states with total spin $S$=1/2 nor in the states $S$=3/2.
-Five Pauli resonance states are found in $^{8}$Be and $^{9}$Be, and four resonances are detected in $^{10}$B. Fig. \ref{Fig:SpectrPR6LiA2L1} shows that the energy of the lowest Pauli resonance state is deceasing with increasing of mass of the "projectile" $A_{2}$.
-It is interesting tendency, as the Coulomb repulsing between $^{6}$Li and $A_{2}$ is increased with increasing of mass of the second cluster $A_{2}$.
-It necessary to underline that the spin-orbit interaction plays an important role in all cases when both the total orbital momentum $L$ and total spin $S$ do not equal to zero.
+Five Pauli resonance states are found in $^{8}$Be and $^{9}$Be, and four resonances are detected in $^{10}$B. Fig. \ref{Fig:SpectrPR6LiA2L1} shows that the energy of the lowest Pauli resonance state decreases, as the mass of the "projectile" $A_{2}$ increases.
+It is interesting tendency, as the Coulomb repulsion between $^{6}$Li and $A_{2}$ is increases with the mass of the second cluster $A_{2}$.
+It is necessary to underline that the spin-orbit interaction plays an important role in all cases where both the total orbital momentum $L$ and total spin $S$ do not equal to zero.